open-telemetry/opentelemetry-java/docs/knowledge/api-design.md

 Breaking changes are not allowed in stable modules outside of a major version bump.
 The build enforces this via japicmp — see [japicmp](#japicmp) below.

+## Configuration

+### Use judgment

+Not every capability needs a new environment variable or system property.
+Prefer smaller, composable configuration surfaces over adding one-off toggles.

+### Adding environment variables and system properties

+Be judicious about adding new environment variables or system properties.

+- Prefer existing configuration when it can already express the behavior.
+- Include a clear justification for any new config key, including why existing configuration is not sufficient.
+- Treat new config keys as a long-term compatibility and maintenance commitment.

+### Declarative config parity

+Declarative config should remain a strict superset of environment variable and system property configuration.

+If a change adds a new environment variable or system property, it **must** also add equivalent declarative config support.
+Equivalent does not require identical naming, but it must allow users to express the same capability through declarative config.

+### PR expectations for configuration changes

+PRs that introduce new configuration options should include:

+- The motivation for introducing new configuration.
+- The environment variable and system property names.
+- The equivalent declarative config form.
+- Tests and documentation updates covering the new configuration path.

 ## Deprecating API

 Applies to both stable and alpha modules.
 Use plain `@Deprecated` — do **not** use